hako-mikan/sd-webui-regional-prompter/prompt_en.md

 blond hair, in rainy street, holding red umbrella
 ```
 ![1](https://github.com/hako-mikan/sd-webui-regional-prompter/blob/imgs/ptutorial9.png)
-Now, if we try to manage this with the usual area designation, we will have trouble specifying the area for the umbrella and the bag.
-They appear in various places, and some areas are initially small.
+Now, if we try to manage this with the usual region designation, we will have trouble specifying the region for the umbrella and the bag.
+They appear in various places, and some regions are initially small.

-With prompt-based area specification, we calculate the area corresponding to each word.
+With prompt-based region specification, we calculate the region corresponding to each word.

 Let's first turn the umbrella red.
 We change the prompt as follows: we change red umbrella to umbrella and after BREAK, we add (red:1.7), umbrella.
-This is because the system calculates the area of the word written after the last comma in the prompt following BREAK.
-In the case of (red:1.7), umbrella, the area of umbrella is calculated, and (red:1.7) is applied to that area.
+This is because the system calculates the region of the word written after the last comma in the prompt following BREAK.
+In the case of (red:1.7), umbrella, the region of umbrella is calculated, and (red:1.7) is applied to that region.

 Intensity adjustment is very important.
-Normally, if you input 1.7, it tends to fall apart, but with prompt-based area specification, it doesn't work unless you put in about this value.
+Normally, if you input 1.7, it tends to fall apart, but with prompt-based region specification, it doesn't work unless you put in about this value.
 It's especially better to increase the intensity if you're trying to specify a color that doesn't seem to have learned much.
 ```
 sfw (8k realistic masterpiece:1.3) a girl, (dress:1.2), belt, bag, hair, in rainy street, holding umbrella BREAK (red:1.7), umbrella